-This herb can be easily grown since it’s very flexible with light and water.
+This herb is easy to grow since it’s very flexible with light and water.

-Parsley has been cultivated by gardeners from all regions around the globe and is considered one of the most popular herbs worldwide.
+Gardeners have cultivated parsley from all regions around the globe.
+People consider it one of the most popular herbs worldwide.

 Nonetheless, people who grow parsley usually get confused about pruning it.

 If you’re growing parsley and it’s growing fast, but you don’t know when or how to cut it back, don’t worry!
 I will be answering all of your questions below.

 Parsley is a biennial plant (which lives for two years) that we treat as if it were an annual.
 This aspect of the herb’s growth tells us a lot about the best time to cut it back.

 We usually cut back annual plants as we harvest them.
 That means you can focus on harvesting your parsley on time.
 That will automatically keep the plant in shape.

 Parsley is one of the fastest-growing herbs, so you will be trimming it many times per season.
 Each time you prune its stems it will grow back to full size after two to three weeks.